Kiuwan logo

 Improve Compliance

-Whether you’re following OWASP, CWE, CVE, CPE, NIST, or some other acronym, a code analysis tool can help development teams comply with the strictest security standards.
+Whether you’re following OWASP, CWE, CVE, CPE, NIST, or some other acronym, a code analysis tool can help development teams comply with strict security standards.
 The Kiuwan code analyzer detects rule violations and flags the precise line of code where it occurs, making it easy for developers to find and fix defects.

 Shield Apps